codervisor/lean-spec-desktop/README.md

 pnpm build:desktop
 ```

-`tauri build --bundles app` relies on `src-tauri/tauri.conf.json` hooks to:
+`tauri build` relies on `src-tauri/tauri.conf.json` hooks to:

 1) build `@leanspec/ui` and sync its standalone output into `src-tauri/ui-standalone`
 2) build the desktop Vite shell to `dist/`
-3) produce platform bundles (e.g., `.app` on macOS) in `src-tauri/target/release/bundle`
+3) produce platform-specific bundles in `src-tauri/target/release/bundle`:

-System requirements: Xcode CLT on macOS, Visual Studio Build Tools on Windows, and `libgtk`, `ayatana-appindicator`, and WebKit 4.1 stack on Linux.
+   - macOS: `.app` bundle in `bundle/macos/`
+   - Linux: `.deb`, `.rpm`, and `.AppImage` in `bundle/deb/`, `bundle/rpm/`, `bundle/appimage/`
+   - Windows: `.msi` installer in `bundle/msi/`

 The bundle includes the standalone UI, so Node.js is not required on end-user machines.
+See Prerequisites section above for build-time system dependencies.

 ## Capabilities and permissions